rackerlabs/support-how-to/content/cloud-backup/use-cloud-backup-to-recover-from-a-bad-actor-attack.md

 It is not an easy process to identify the containers in Cloud Files that hold the artifacts necessary to restore backups.
 Open each machine agent in the Cloud Backup Systems list.
 View the Agent Configuration for each agent.
 This Agent Configuration is a large JSON document.
-The JSON will have a section named "BackupConfigurations".
-In that section will be an array of records that contain backup configuration details.
+The JSON has a section named "BackupConfigurations".
+In that section there is an array of records that contain backup configuration details.
 In each record is an item named "VolumeUri".
 This is the private address which the API uses to store the artifacts necessary to restore a backup.
-There will be one such record for each backup configured for each agent, and there may be multiple backups configured for a given agent.
+There is one such record for each backup configured for each agent, and there may be multiple backups configured for a given agent.
 This means there might be multiple VolumeUri addresses for any one agent.
 At the end of each address is a section that starts with "z_DO_NOT_DELETE_CloudBackup_v2_0_" and which has a